[Interview] Trump did not misspeak on EU, says commission VP

 Speaking out

-The Slovak commissioner looked to Donald Tusk, a former Polish PM who now chairs EU summits, as an example for how to conduct European affairs.
+The Slovak commissioner looked to Donald Tusk, a former Polish PM who now chairs EU summits, as a model of conduct on European affairs.

 "He [Tusk] is very much respected.
 He's a very bold politician who speaks his mind," Sefcovic said.

-Sefcovic also spoke out on Trump's attack on Germany over its Russia gas pipeline, Nord Stream 2 (NS2).
+Sefcovic also spoke out on Trump's attack on Germany and its Russia gas pipeline, Nord Stream 2 (NS2).

-The US should not usurp control of EU energy policy by imposing fines on European investors in the project, he said.
+The US should not usurp EU energy policy by imposing fines on European investors in the project, he said.

-"We're capable of taking our own decisions in Europe and we definitely wouldn't like it if our ally targeted companies from the EU," the Slovak commissioner, who currently takes care of EU energy affairs, said.
+"We're capable of taking our own decisions in Europe and we definitely wouldn't like it if our ally targeted companies from the EU," the Slovak commissioner, who is currently in charge of EU energy affairs, said.

 "It adds a conflictual approach to EU-US relations," he added.

-NS2 is seen as a threat by central European and Nordic countries, who say it will help Russia to cut gas supplies to Western allies, such as Ukraine, at a time of heightened geopolitical tension.
+The pipeline is seen as a threat by central European and Nordic countries, who say it will allow Russia to cut gas supplies to Western allies, such as Ukraine, at a time of geopolitical tension.

-Sefcovic himself has faced an uphill battle to enforce EU energy law on the project in order to limit Russian power.
+Sefcovic has, despite his remarks, also fought to enforce EU law on NS2 in order to soften Russia's energy muscle.

 "I've never seen a pipeline debated so hotly at the highest political levels whether here in the EU Council, or in EU-US forums," he told EUobserver.